mustafas18/SurveyApp/README.md

     StackExchange.Redis
     MediatR

-## List of projects integrating the repository:
+## List of apps integrating the repository:
 The API has been integrated into the following apps:

 1. https//survey.caralsoft.ir/Login